johannes87/Hotspot-Menubar/Roadmap.md

     * HotspotHelper
     * TetherLoupe

-* Add a user preference option to hide the menubar icon
-*   * Make it hidden when not connected
-*   * Make preferences accessible when not connected

-* Add notification message when 100 MB (set by user, maybe on first launch) are transferred

 * Create simple first launch screen, maybe just use defaults.
 Or a simple first launch splash that tells the defaults.

-# Done

-* Gather data on how much data has been transferred on the interface used for tethering